Vinsengi/PP2-HTML-CSS-JS-Visit-Rwanda-Quiz/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [kera-cudmore/TheQuizArms](https://github.com/kera-cudmore/TheQuizArms)
+2. Go to the repository for this project, [The Visit Rwanda Quiz](https://vinsengi.github.io/Visit-Rwanda-Quiz_PP2/)
 3. Click the Fork button in the top right corner.

 #### How to Clone